arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/5)Getting Started with Deep Learning-pytorch/3) Recurrent Neural Network/Functioning of RNN/1)Forwardand Backwardpropagation.md

 - RNN has memory or feedback, since it needs to recognize the sequence , hence it is not a feed forward n/w.

+NOTE:
+====

+since RNN are sequential, we cannot parallelize the each sequence timestamp.